Fallout 4 downloadable content: Vault-Tec Workshop

-Vault-Tec Workshop is the fifth expansion pack and was released on July 26, 2016.
+Vault-Tec Workshop, released on July 26, 2016, is the fifth expansion pack.
+It focuses on designing and constructing a Vault, as opposed to the prior workshop-based expansion packs that simply added settlement components.
+As part of a quest in this expansion pack, the Sole Survivor finds Vault 88, an empty Vault that allows for customization.
+By incorporating elements similar to the mobile game Fallout Shelter, the expansion pack allows for the Sole Survivor to build and freely explore their own interconnected Vault rooms.

 Plot

-The Sole Survivor picks up a radio beacon from Vault 88, an unfinished fallout shelter located outside Quincy.
+The Sole Survivor picks up a distress signal from Vault 88, an unfinished fallout shelter located outside Quincy.
 Raider activity in the area has triggered the Vault's distress beacon, forcing the Sole Survivor to fight them off to gain entry.
 Once inside, the Sole Survivor meets Barstow, a ghoul who was originally intended to be the Vault 88 Overseer, but was sealed inside the unfinished Vault when the Great War started.

 Undeterred, Barstow intends to see Vault 88 complete its planned social experiment, and enlists the Sole Survivor in achieving her vision.
 After restoring power and broadcasting a signal, Vault 88 begins to receive settlers.
 Barstow and the Sole Survivor search for potential human guinea pigs in the population and find one in Clem, a naïve and enthusiastic—but nevertheless well-meaning—young man.
 Through Clem, Barstow and the Sole Survivor plan to conduct a series of experiments on the population.

 Barstow reveals that Vault 88's original purpose was to test a series of devices designed to minimize "social waste", or turn unproductive residents into contributing members of society.
 These include an exercise bike that provides power; a drinks station that can be spiked with a variety of drugs; and a device for examining eyes that can be used to read a person's thoughts.
 Each experiment has an additional set of parameters that can be chosen by the Sole Survivor.

 Upon the successful conclusion of the final experiment, Barstow confides to the Sole Survivor her ambitions of contributing to the Vault program with her own invention, a slot machine that can be used to identify deviant behavior in the population.
 After realizing this dream, she appoints the Sole Survivor as Overseer, intending to visit other Vaults with the results of their experiments.
 The Sole Survivor is skeptical, pointing out that many Vaults did not survive and that Vault-Tec no longer exists.
 However, Barstow counters that Vault-Tec should not be underestimated, implying that some part of the company survived and that the original Vault program was much larger than originally believed.